Edge of Sanity (1989)

 There is a nice shot on

-Henry doing an experiment with a body lying down and good shots on a dissecting knife touching someone's eye.
+him doing an experiment with a body lying down and good shots on a dissecting knife touching someone's eye.
+The moments on all of this was well focused.

 Henry staring at himself in the mirror when he changes and wants to see himself.

-A scene with a prostitute being pitted against Henry looked well with her behalf by being intimidated a bit with a certain vioolent scene and there was a nice blue light shining on them.
+A scene with a prostitute being pitted against Henry looked well done with her behalf by being intimidated a bit.
+During a certain violent moment there was a nice blue light shining on them.
+This moment for sure had a nice Jack the Ripper kind of feel.

 There is also a nice dark shot on Henry with light shining on his eyes from the top of a building.
-Plus, there's a good shot of him behind a supporting character Maggie strangling her which looked quite tense.
+Plus, there's a good shot of him behind another prostitute by him strangling her which looked quite tense.

 Susannah acting savagely lustful towards him and he yet behaves roughly as all of this came together perfectly.
 A good lustful scene with Johnny and Susannah as it looked very insane like.

-We have a great discussion sequence between Elisabeth Jekyll and Henry in their bedroom during a thunderstorm as it almost looks romantic but yet Henry acts tense and changing into his hyde form with good expressions acting disturbed by what is happening and groaning too which looked good.
+Later on, a great discussion sequence with Henry and his wife Elisabeth during a thunderstorm as it almost looks romantic but yet he acts tense and changing into his hyde form with good expressions acting disturbed by what is happening and groaning too which looked good.
 There's good hallucinations that involves him during this moment along with Susannah cackling.
+This for sure psyched me out wondering if he will murder her or not.

 Bottom line: Oh yes a great retelling of the story Jekyll & Hyde as it still sets to look like an old fashioned horror flick with a simple story and not too overlong plot.
 Lots of good scenery and light effects which adds alot of artsy type of appeal to this horror flick.
 A well done tale (Although it's at times weak in some spots) with great performances by everyone all cast & crew that were involved with this piece and was hoping for a sequel after watching the ending but it never arose but I guess this was meant to have a beginning and en end to it.

 The acting is nicely performed mainly by Anthony Perkins (Dr. Henry Jekyll / Jack 'The Ripper' Hyde) who shows he can carry of his Norman Bates type of character in this film showing he is totally versatile playing two characters bringing that coldness to his Hyde part and a calmness to his part.
 I greatly miss him as he was a gifted actor.
-There is a strong moment between him and an onscreen prostitute in a big room where he first acts vicious like he is about to rape her and then acts calm.
-There is a scene where he slaps her a bit but that looks a little low and lacking in his performance as the pace on his behalf needed to be picked up.
+He offered strong moments in certain scene's where he first acts vicious like he is about to rape someone and then acts calm.
+There is a scene where he slaps someone a bit but that looks a little low and lacking in his performance as the pace on his behalf needed to be picked up.
 However, his discussion together seemed a little smooth and intense at the same time which was perfect.
 Does well by getting blunt about what he has to say at a banquet type of area while having dinner with people showing good emotions.
 Shows nice menacing looks as Hyde when he creeps up with a dissecting knife ready to kill close to the end of the film.

 Glynis Barber